diseases of civilization articles

 Just because it’s free doesn’t mean you have to eat it.

-On occasion someone will offer you high quality food at no cost, but these times are few and far between.
+Occasionally someone will offer you high-quality food at no cost, but these chances are few and far between.
 More often you will find yourself wading through a sea of donuts, pizza, cookies and other junk food.

 Your best bet is skipping the empty calories all together when attending meetings, seminars and other public events.